zabavnov/gitpush/README.md

 <h2>Launch:</h2><br>
-Dowload <a href='https://github.com/zabavnov/gitpush/archive/master.zip'>files</a>, Put gitpush.sh file in the git folder and run <br>
+Dowload <a href='https://github.com/zabavnov/gitpush/archive/master.zip'>files</a>, Put gitpush.sh file in the folder with your project and run <br>
 <b>bash gitpush.sh</b>

 <h2>Use flags:</h2><br>